UCB-INFO-PYTHON/MIDS_python_showcase/README.md

 Whirlypigs
 *by Charlotte Swavola*
 [code](https://github.com/UCB-INFO-PYTHON/MIDS_python_showcase/tree/master/project_1/past_examples/Whirlypigs_CSSwavola)

-- Reason for selection: "Very creative program that is clearly written and uses OOP skillfully. " - Prof. Kleemann
+- Reason for selection: "Very creative program that is clearly written and uses OOP skillfully.
+Great use of ASCII art to make a intuitive interface." - Prof. Kleemann

 ### Summer 2016 - Graduate

 BikeTrail
 *by Matt Stevenson*
 [code](/project_1/past_examples/BikeTrail_MStevenson)
 - Reason for selection: "Our first example of the use of Project 1 to map a complex physical environment.
 High level of applicability to the student's life" - Prof. Kleemann